-In a comparison between these two variables, the dummy for loans objectively reflects real access to finance, whereas the collateral ratio inversely indicates the ability of the surveyed to obtain access to credit.
+In a comparison between these two variables, the dummy of loans objectively reflects real access to finance, whereas the collateral ratio inversely indicates the ability of the surveyed firm to obtain access to credit.

-3.2.
-Government intervention (variable of interest)
+3.2 Government intervention (variable of interest)

 The variable of interest is government intervention.
-As a standard measure with survey data (e.g., Lin et al. 2010), government intervention is captured by the manager's response to the question: "How many days does the GM (general manager) or deputy GM spends on government assignments and communications per month [on business affairs]?"
-The respondent selects one of eight responses: (1) 1 day, (2) 2-3 days, (3) 4-5 days, (4) 6-8 days, (5) 9-12 days, (6) 13-16 days, (7) 17-20 days, or $(8) \ge 21$ days.
+It is captured by the manager's response to the question: "How many days per month does the GM (general manager) or deputy GM spend on government assignments and communications [related to business affairs]?"
+The respondent can select one of eight responses: (1) 1 day, (2) 2-3 days, (3) 4-5 days, (4) 6-8 days, (5) 9-12 days, (6) 13-16 days, (7) 17-20 days, or (8) \geq 21 days.
+In particular, the standard approach in the microeconomic literature is to use the interaction days of general manager to measure government intervention (see Du et al., 2008).